wezm/desktop.institute/content/posts/welcome-to-the-institute.md

 Subscribe to the [RSS feed](/rss.xml) or follow me on [Mastodon] or [Twitter] to follow along.
 I'm publishing the [source of this site][src] to GitHub.
-If you spot a typo or broken link, feel free to raise and issue or send in a fix.
+If you spot a typo or broken link, feel free to raise an issue or send in a fix.

 [A Tiling Desktop Environment]: https://bitcannon.net/post/pro-desktop/
 [Awesome]: https://awesomewm.org/